ISOT International Society of Ocular Trauma

 Conversely, terrorist attacks, wars, and civil uproars significantly increased the number of eye injuries in some parts of the world.
 Attacks by terrorist and extremists causing mass casualties can, sadly, occur anywhere in the world today at any time.
 Thus, triage and psychological care of the victims are completely new tasks that an ophthalmologist is also confronted with.
 The dramatic improvements the development in vitreoretinal surgery brought can be implemented only to a partial extent in many countries due to limited resources and lack of expertise.
 All this yields a great variety of topics for an international exchange, so that everybody can learn from everyone.

-For this purpose, we invite you on behalf of the International Society of Ocular Trauma and the German Ophthalmological Society, to our joint meeting in Berlin, Germany, from October 7th & 8th, 2020.
+For this purpose, we invite you on behalf of the International Society of Ocular Trauma and the German Ophthalmological Society, to our joint meeting online.

 Ferenc Kuhn, M. D. PhD (Birmingham, USA)

 Prof. Dr. Wolfgang F. Schrader (Würzburg, Germany)